parsoj/payment-sys/README.md

 ## DB - data model
-I'll just copy the sql code for bootstrapping the DB here (the sql bootstrapping files are localed in the DB folder)
+I'll just copy the sql code for bootstrapping the DB here (the sql bootstrapping files are localed in the DB folder) primary keys are fixed-length to 20 chars - to be as efficient as possible while using the id generated code discussed above

 ```sql
 CREATE DATABASE transactions_db;